 1. Ditch the Non-stick Pans

 Non-stick pans are a staple in most kitchens due to ease of cooking and cleaning.
 However, what you may not realize is that the coating used to make pans non-stick can release chemicals when heated.
 If you are concerned with buying organic, you may want to check the type of pans you are using.
 Using non-stick pans to cook organic produce defeats the one of the main reasons for buying organic in the first place.
-Look into purchasing non-stick alternatives such as ceramic, stainless steel, glass, or cast iron cookware.
+Look into purchasing non-stick alternatives such as stainless steel, ceramic, oven-safe glass, or cast iron cookware.

 2. Grocery Shop With a Re-usable Bag

 Several grocery stores use plastic bags to package your food.
 Plastic can interact with your food and expose it to harmful chemicals.
 Eliminate this exposure and help reduce waste by bringing your own bag to the grocery store.

 3. Switch to Pyrex or Glass Containers

 Plastic food storage containers can leach chemicals into your food.
 Plastic- food interactions can be especially prominent when food is heated.
 Reduce this exposure by switching to Pyrex tupperware or storing your food in glass containers or jars.